 I really liked it and that is what the felling I wanted to create.

 Purpose of Fishbone Diagram

 He continued, “Even in our personal lives, we tend to attend to the effects and try to solve them.
-So matters become complicated.
-When we try to look at the ultimate cause, we can easily solve the problem, with much lesser efforts.
+So, matters become complicated.
+When we try to look at the ultimate cause, we can easily solve the problem with much lesser effort.
 Life becomes simple”.